scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 Here again the predictions are seemingly perfect as the model was able to perfectly memorize the training set.

+.. warning:: **Performance on test set**

+   Performance on test set does not measure overfit (as described above)

 A correct approach: Using a validation set
 -------------------------------------------